nguyendangnamphong/AppDN/readme.md

 1. Add the following new line to the crontab if not already present: `0 5 * * * /root/automatic-updates.sh` which will run the script at 05:00 each day.
 1. save and close the crontab (when using nano the shortcuts for this are `Ctrl + o` then `Enter` to save, and close the editor with `Ctrl + x`).

-### Securing the AIO interface from unauthorized ACME challenges
-[By design](https://github.com/nextcloud/all-in-one/discussions/4882#discussioncomment-9858384), Caddy that runs inside the mastercontainer, which handles automatic TLS certificate generation for the AIO interface, is vulnerable to receiving DNS challenges for arbitrary hostnames from anyone on the internet.
-While this does not compromise your server's security, it can result in cluttered logs and rejected certificate renewal attempts due to rate limit abuse.
-To mitigate this issue, it is recommended to place the AIO interface behind a VPN and/or limit its public exposure.

-### How to migrate from an already existing Nextcloud installation to Nextcloud AIO?
-Please see the following documentation on this: [migration.md](https://github.com/nextcloud/all-in-one/blob/main/migration.md)

-## Backup
-Nextcloud AIO provides a backup solution based on [BorgBackup](https://github.com/borgbackup/borg#what-is-borgbackup).
-These backups act as a restore point in case the installation gets corrupted.
-By using this tool, backups are incremental, differential, compressed and encrypted – so only the first backup will take a while.
-Further backups should be fast as only changes are taken into account.

-It is recommended to create a backup before any container update.
-By doing this, you will be safe regarding any possible complication during updates because you will be able to restore the whole instance with basically one click.

-For local backups, the restore process should be pretty fast as rsync is used to restore the chosen backup which only transfers changed files and deletes additional ones.
-For remote borg backups, the whole backup archive is extracted from the remote, which depending on how clever `borg extract` is, may require downloading the whole archive.

-If you connect an external drive to your host, and choose the backup directory to be on that drive, you are also kind of safe against drive failures of the drive where the docker volumes are stored on.

 <details>
 <summary>How to do the above step for step</summary>